-Determination of whether a position has an "ineligible" or "eligible" participation status in a retirement plan administered by the State of Washington Department of Retirement Systems (DRS) must be made with Human Resources and Development before the temporary position may be filled.
+Determination of whether a position is "ineligible" or "eligible" to participate in a retirement plan administered by the State of Washington Department of Retirement Systems (DRS) must be made by Human Resources and Development before a temporary position may be filled.
 Employment status of Port positions must be in conformance with Washington State retirement laws.